solid-process/solid-result/README.md

 **Continue**

-The `BCDD::Result::Context.mixin(with: :Continue)` or `BCDD::Result::Context::Expectations.mixin(with: :Continue)` adds a `Continue(**input)` that will be ignored by the expectations.
+The `BCDD::Result::Context.mixin(config: :continue)` or `BCDD::Result::Context::Expectations.mixin(config: :continue)` adds a `Continue(**input)` that will be ignored by the expectations.
 This is extremely useful when you want to use `Continue()` to chain operations, but you don't want to declare N success types in the expectations.

 Let's use a mix of `BCDD::Result::Context` features to see in action with this add-on: